Mayra Conde: Career

 Mayra Lissette Conde started her Personal Training career in the 1990s, where she worked at The Workout in Toronto, Ontario, Canada.

 In 1996 Conde moved to Los Angeles to pursue her bodybuilding dream and to enhance her Fitness Training career.

 On 2003 Conde moved to Europe, mainly to get away from the competitive world of Full Contact Sports.
 On 2005 Conde started working full-time as a Personal Fitness Trainer in Frankfurt am Main, Germany.

 Mayra Lissette Conde has been known as Canadian bodybuilder, who at 26 entered the world of Full Contact Fighting.

-These days Conde is known as an experienced Personal Fitness Trainer, Martial Arts Instructor, who shares her passions with her clients using most effective training techniques.
-Conde is known as a Body Sculpting Specialist with over 27 years experience, "Get In The Best Shape Of Your Life" faster than you thought..." is her driven motivation.
+Currently, Conde is as a Personal Fitness Trainer and Martial Arts Instructor.
+Conde is also known as a being a Body Sculpting Specialist for 27 years.
+"Get in the best shape of your life faster than you thought..." is noted as being her slogan.